wmpollock/metafiddler/README.md

 ## Disclaimer

-The author is in no way affiliated with MetaFilter Network LLC.
+The author is in not affiliated with MetaFilter Network LLC though is a longtime fan.